Lily-Gebhart/Lily-Gebhart.github.io/_posts/2025-07-03-grad-school.md

 I think it’s more common now for schools to do admitted student visits after virtual interviews (should you be admitted).
 These seem like a great idea to me personally; you’re already in the school and can focus on learning about the place, meeting people, and understanding how you might fit in the school.

-But, I personally didn’t go to any.
+But, I actually didn’t go to any.
 By the time the visits rolled around, I already had a good idea of where I wanted to go and it was where I’d already interviewed in-person.

 _______________________________
 # Making Your Decision